-It all started in Nagasaki around the 17th century, where it was brought imported and drunk by the Dutch residing there during that time.
+It all started in Nagasaki around the 17th century when it was brought imported and drunk by the Dutch residing there during that time.
 Portuguese traders followed and brought coffee to Japan during the same period.
 In the later part of the 1800s, Eikei Tei, also known as Tsurukichi Nishimura, who had recently returned from his studies abroad, opened the first Japanese coffee shop in Ueno.
-He experienced the coffee shops in France where artists and writers would gather to socialize, so he wanted to envision the same thing in his home country.
+He experienced the coffee shops in France, where artists and writers would gather to socialize, so he wanted to envision the same thing in his home country.
 That very first coffee shop in Japan opened but closed only after five years of operation.
-Around 1908, many Japanese migrated to Brazil and worked in coffee industries as Brazil was known to produce coffee beans.
-That is why currently, you would find people in Brazil of Japanese descent.
-In the 1930s, the famous Tadao Ueshima founded the coffee industry and had been dubbed as the “Father of Coffee in Japan.”
+Around 1908, many Japanese migrated to Brazil and worked in the coffee industry, as Brazil was known to produce coffee beans.
+That is why you currently find people in Brazil of Japanese descent.
+In the 1930s, the famous Tadao Ueshima founded the coffee industry and was dubbed the “Father of Coffee in Japan.”
 Mr. Ueshima played a large role in establishing the All Japanese Coffee Association in 1980.

 However, everything was put on hold when World War II was ensured, and the nationalistic side of the Japanese was the most overall value at that time.
 Because of its restriction on the West's influence during that time, Japan banned all kinds of coffee importation.
 It was only after the war that the ban was lifted, and at this time, coffee was still a luxury product, mainly consumed by the upper class.

-It was only in 1969 when Ueshima re-invented and canned coffee for mass production in the market to be consumed in every household.
+It was only in 1969 that Ueshima re-invented canned coffee for mass production in the market to be consumed in every household.
 Because of this, many have followed.
-Suntory created their coffee band named Boss and could still be seen in ready-to-drink cans in every vending machine around Japan.
+Suntory created their coffee band named Boss, which could still be seen in ready-to-drink cans in every vending machine around Japan.
 Georgia, on the other hand, was the coffee brand produced by Coca-Cola.
-Nescafe, which is still popular nowadays, has been created by Nestle, and Roots had been made by Japan Tobacco.
-Japan’s post-war era revolutionized and modernized Japan's lifestyle by incorporating western influence, included therein were the booms of Jazz cafes and coffee shops.
-Since then, coffee shops have been a perfect venue for different groups for their social functions, mostly for the middle-class or those groups that advocate every socio-political principle.
+Nescafe, which is still popular nowadays, was created by Nestle, and Roots was made by Japan Tobacco.
+Japan’s post-war era revolutionized and modernized Japan's lifestyle by incorporating western influence, including the booms of Jazz cafes and coffee shops.
+Since then, coffee shops have been a perfect venue for different groups for their social functions, mostly for the middle class or those groups that advocate every socio-political principle.

 Many Japanese are still into smoking as to social behavior, considering the different stress factors and the impact of their weather.
 Because of this, coffee shops, especially those small ones, cater to those who prefer to smoke besides drinking coffee.
 This is one factor that local coffee shops could cater to since they do not need to follow protocols against smoking, such as Starbucks and McCafe of McDonald's.

 Coffee in Japan also signifies the demographic varieties in the country.
-While canned or instant coffees are preferred by the youth for their low price and could be handy for, on the goes, middle-aged or professional career persons who see coffee as a luxury habit prefer coffee grounds or brewed coffees that could be sipped at the comfort of coffee shops.
-Japanese being know to be on the go in their everyday work lives, the most popular type of coffee in Japan is instant coffee.
+While canned or instant coffees are preferred by the youth for their low price and could be handy for on-the-goes, middle-aged or professional career persons who see coffee as a luxury habit prefer coffee grounds or brewed coffees that can be sipped at the comfort of coffee shops.
+Japanese are known to be on the go in their everyday work lives; the most popular type of coffee in Japan is instant coffee.
 On the other hand, the majority are consumed outside the house, either in coffee shops, bars or restaurants, because of their being on-the-go culture.